101 Ways to Save Money on Energy Bills

 Eliminate drafts in your house.
 Do this by adding draft excluders under doors, and use insulating tape on other problem areas - you can buy a roll cheaply at your local DIY shop.

-Adding insulation to your house is one of the most cost-effective ways to upgrade your home heating system.
+Adding insulation, such as cavity wall insulation, to your house is one of the most cost-effective ways to upgrade your home heating system.
 If upgrading your insulation seems like a bit of pricey option, you could always add more insulation on top of the existing insulation, in the attic for example.

 62. Close your windows